xtaran/nopinga/README.md

 This helps to ping both, IPv4 and IPv6 addresses of dual-stack hosts as well as pinging all IP addresses of loadbalancer systems.

-It is essentially an implementation of [liboping issue
-#52: Please add a (n)oping option to ping all IP addresses (i.e. both,
-IPv4 and IPv6) for given
-hostnames](https://github.com/octo/liboping/issues/52), so far only for `noping`, but it should be easy to add support for `oping`, too.
+It is essentially an implementation of [liboping feature request (issue) #52: Please add a (n)oping option to ping all IP addresses (i.e. both, IPv4 and IPv6) for given hostnames](https://github.com/octo/liboping/issues/52), so far only for `noping`, but it should be easy to add support for `oping`, too.